impressivemachines/ImpressiveAI/README.md

 # ImpressiveAI
 Impressive Machines's C++ Library for Machine Learning and Computer Vision

-The aim of this library is to create a self-contained set of tools for many applications in machine learning and computer vision.
+The eventual aim of this library is to create a self-contained set of tools for many applications in machine learning and computer vision.
 It is broken into a number of sections which are useful in isolation.
-The main part of the library is "core" which is a library for linear algebra and numberical computation.
+The main part of the library is "core" which is a library for linear algebra and numerical computation.
 This part currently has a lot of functionality.
 Other parts are under development and will be added in the future.

 ## Core
 Core provides many common tools for linear algebra and is built on very flexible matrix and vector objects.
 The features include: